LoadLineCalibration/Convedit_Plus/README.md

 # Convedit_Plus

-Full sources will be added when program will be in working state.

 An attempt to recreate Deus Ex conversation editor (ConEdit or ConvEdit) in Delphi Language (Pascal).

 Uses FreeEsVCLComponents: https://github.com/errorcalc/FreeEsVclComponents

 Uses Xml.VerySimple: https://github.com/Dennis1000/verysimplexml

-Built with Delphi 11
+Built with Delphi 11.3

-Compatible with ['Windows7'..'Windows 11']
+Compatible with [Windows 2000 ..
+Windows 11]
+(not sure about Windows 2000/XP, need to check)

 Features:
 * Portable -- only single .exe file and all configuration data stored in .ini file.
 Does not uses System Registry.
 No more messing with .ocx files!